 The Associate Dean is responsible for the overall operation of the College's Residence Life program and is concerned with the environment in which students live, their safety, their personal growth, and the operation of the residence halls.
-The Associate Dean also serves as a judicial hearing officer.
+The Associate Dean also serves as a judicial hearing officer and as a Title IX hearing officer.